 Verify that autoexpand is now enabled by repeating zpool get all Vol1.

-You are now ready to replace one drive with a larger drive using the instructions in Replacing a Failed Drive or ZIL Device.
+You are now ready to replace one drive with a larger drive using the instructions in Replacing a Failed Drive.

 Replace one drive at a time and wait for the resilver process to complete on the replaced drive before replacing the next drive.
 Once all the drives are replaced and the resilver completes, you should see the added space in the pool.